kevinyswong/kevinyswong.github.io/index.md

   <i>Signaling:</i>

   <blockquote>
-  [E]ach participant is expected to suppress his immediate heartfelt feelings, conveying a view of the situation which he feels the others will be able to find at least temporarily acceptable.
+  [E]ach participant [of public life] is expected to suppress his immediate heartfelt feelings, conveying a view of the situation which he feels the others will be able to find at least temporarily acceptable.
 The maintenance of this surface agreement, this veneer of consensus, is facilitated by each participant concealing his wants behind statements which assert values to which everyone present feels obliged to pay lip service . . .
-[I]f a baseball umpire is to give the impression that he is sure of his judgment, he must forgo the moment of thought which might make him sure of his judgment; he must give an instantaneous decision so that the audience will be sure that he is sure of his judgment . . .[I]f a secretary is to tell a visitor tactfully that the man he wishes to see is out, it will be wise for the visitor to step back from the interoffice telephone so that he cannot hear what the secretary is being told by the man who is presumably not there to tell her [Why not also a him?
+[I]f a baseball umpire is to give the impression that he is sure of his judgment, he must forgo the moment of thought which might make him sure of his judgment; he must give an instantaneous decision so that the audience will be sure that he is sure of his judgment . . .
+[I]f a secretary is to tell a visitor tactfully that the man he wishes to see is out, it will be wise for the visitor to step back from the interoffice telephone so that he cannot hear what the secretary is being told by the man who is presumably not there to tell her [Why not also a him?
 How can